bobbyowolabi/rowolabi.github.io/_drafts/saxophonist-who-code.md

 [<a name="mclean-american-classical-music">c</a>] In a very interesting documentary, ["Jackie Mclean on Mars"][jackie-mclean-on-mars], Mclean expresses that jazz is an American classical music:

 > "The student in the university will avail himself to many other facets of music that I didn't even consider when I was playing.
 For instance, playing different instruments, learning how to read in a manner that would enable him to play in a classical situation, western classical situation and a Afro American classical situation.
 And we have to get into these terms now; you notice, I'm using these terms because these were the terms that were thrown at me when I arrived on the academic scene.
 Legitmate music ... serious music ... making an inference that music that wasn't western classical music wasn't serious or wasn't legimate.
 So I have used that term what they call jazz, I call that a classical music.
-It's an American classical music.<sup>[[X]](#jackie-mclean-on-mars)</sup>"
+It's an American classical music.<sup>[[14]](#jackie-mclean-on-mars)</sup>"

-A better word for jazz is American classical music.
-Traditionally, its not an artform that has gotten the esteem that it deserves ...
-Traditionally, it has been more revered internationally than in the nation of its birth.
-In the same spirit, Nicholas Payton wrote a famous piece campaigning for the term Black American Music (BAM).
-John Coltrance expressed the same sentiment in an interview chronicled in "Coltrance on Coltrane."

 [<a name="experience-with-music-paper">d</a>] Thinking back on it, I am pretty sure I used Coughlin's [Music-Paper.com][music-paper] site for [my final undergraduate research project][undergrad-paper], long before I knew who he was.